 Look, I am no baker, but these 5-ingredient pretzels are so simple, they’ll make anyone look like a professional!

 One great thing about this recipe is that there is no rise time required, meaning you can have fresh-baked soft pretzels in a matter of 30 minute, which will leave you time for other household activities during those busy week nights.
 That’s almost unheard of in the baking world.

 You can get creative and toss cinnamon and sugar in the dough for a sweet treat, or even add minced jalapeño for a spicy snack.
 The dough is the just beginning, so have fun and experiment.
 These are best enjoyed right out of the oven, but can be kept for up to four days and made soft again by a quick trip to the microwave.

 Every soft pretzel needs a dip, so I won’t leave you hanging!
-I paired these softies with a creamy cheddar sauce that’s spiced with Heinen’s mango habanero seasoning.
+I paired these softies with a creamy cheddar sauce.
 It starts with a basic roux of milk and flour, which makes for a creamy sauce that won’t separate.
 Use whatever cheese you like, but Heinen’s mild cheddar is hard to beat.

 Slap on that apron, it’s baking time!